 - Lower rates

 - Creative solutions in writing malpractice insurance

 To address a medical malpractice crisis in the state of New York, the Medical Malpractice Reform Act of 1986 established the Medical Malpractice Insurance Pool (MMIP).
 The pool was designed to lower malpractice rates by offering physicians an extra layer of protection by providing excess coverage on top of their individual policy limits.
-The malpractice insurance crisis sparked concern that the quality of healthcare in New York would be negatively impacted if physicians stopped practicing medicine in New York because of high premiums, lack of insurance options, or fear of unlimited malpractice claims.
-MMIP also covers physicians that have been non-renewed or denied coverage by admitted carriers due to a high number of claims, practicing in high risk areas or higher risk specialties.
+The malpractice insurance crisis sparked concern that the quality of healthcare in New York would be negatively impacted if physicians stopped practicing medicine in the state because of high premiums, lack of insurance options, or fear of unlimited malpractice claims.
+MMIP also covers physicians that have been non-renewed or denied coverage by admitted carriers due to a high number of claims, practicing in high-risk areas or higher risk specialties.
 The MMIP was originally funded by hospitals but is now funded by the state of New York.
 Estimates indicate that the fund will cost well over $125 million per year in the coming years.

 Types of Coverage

-- Claims-Made – Coverage is provided by the company the physician is insured with at the time of a malpractice claim.
+- Claims-Made – Coverage is provided by the company the physician was insured with at the time of a malpractice claim.
 The medical care may have happened months or even years ago, but when the claim is made, the current insurance policy must provide coverage.
 Claims-Made policies are usually less expensive than Occurrence policies, but Tail Coverage is necessary when a policy is cancelled.